mongodb/docs/source/includes/fact-live-migration-destination-cluster.rst

-- The live migration process streams data through a MongoDB-managed application server.
+- The live migration process streams data through a MongoDB-managed live migration server.
 Each server runs on infrastructure hosted in the nearest region to the source cluster.
 The following regions are
   available: